 Onset of Duox expression study in thyroid embryonic development pointed Duox as a thyroid differentiation marker.
-The proteins involved in the synthesis of thyroid hormones are expressed just after the thyroid precursor cells have completed their migration from the primitive pharynx and reached their final location around the trachea (151;152).
-This final morphological maturation begins in mouse with the expression of Tg at embryonic day 14 followed one day later (E15) by the expression of TPO, NIS, TSH receptor and Duox concomitant with the apparition of iodinared Tg (46;153).
+The proteins involved in the synthesis of thyroid hormones are expressed just after the thyroid precursor cells have completed their migration from the primitive pharynx and reached their final location around the trachea (154;155).
+This final morphological maturation begins in mouse with the expression of Tg at embryonic day 14 followed one day later (E15) by the expression of TPO, NIS, TSH receptor and Duox concomitant with the apparition of iodinared Tg (46;156).

 Until 2006, the major obstacle for molecular studies of Duox was the lack of a suitable heterologous cell system for Duox correctly expressed at the plasma membrane in its active state.
-Several cell lines transfected with Duox1 and/or Duox2 showed Duox expression completely retained in the endoplasmic reticulum in their immature form without displaying any production of H_2O_2 (154).
-HEK293 cells transfected with Duox2 generate rather small quantities of superoxide anions in a calcium-dependent manner (155).
+Several cell lines transfected with Duox1 and/or Duox2 showed Duox expression completely retained in the endoplasmic reticulum in their immature form without displaying any production of H2O2 (157).
+HEK293 cells transfected with Duox2 generate rather small quantities of superoxide anions in a calcium-depnedent manner (158).
 The reconstitution of a Duox-based functional H_2O_2 generating system requires a maturation factor called DuoxA.
-The two human DuoxA paralogs were initially identified as thyroid specific expressed genes by in silico screenings of multiple parallel signature sequencing data bases (156).
-The two genes are located on chromosome 15 in the Duox1/Duox2 intergenic region in a tail to tail orientation, DuoxA1 facing Duox1 and DuoxA2 facing Duox2 (Fig. 2-6A.).
-DuoxA2 ORF spans 6 exons and encodes a 320 amino acid protein predicted to compose five transmembrane segments, a large external loop presenting N-glycosylation sites between second and third transmembrane helices and a C-terminal cytoplamic region (Fig. 2-6B).
-DuoxA1 gene was initially annotated "homolog of Drosophila Numbinteracting protein: NIP" (157).
-Four alternatively spliced DuoxA1 variants have been identified (158).
+The two human DuoxA paralogs were initially identified as thyroid specific expressed genes by in silico screenings of multiple parallel signature sequencing data bases (159).
+The two genes are located on chromosome 15 in the Duox1/Duox2 intergenic region in a tail to tail orientation.
+DuoxA1 facing Duox1 and DuoxA2 facing Duox2 (Fig. 2-6A.).
+DuoxA2 ORF spans 6 exons and encodes a 320 amino acid protein predicted to compose five transmembrane segments, a large external loop presenting N-glycosylation sites between the second and third transmembrane helices and a C-terminal cytoplamic region (Fig. 2-6B).
+DuoxA1 gene was initially annotated "homolog of Drosophila Numb-interacting protein: NIP" (160).
+Four alternatively spliced DuoxA1 variants have been identified (161).
 One of the most expressed transcript, DuoxA1 α , is the closest homolog of DuoxA2 and encodes a 343 amino acid protein (58% identity of sequence with DuoxA2) adopting the same predicted structure.

-In heterologous system DuoxA proteins in the absence of Duox are mainly retained in the endoplasmic reticulum.
+In heterologous systems DuoxA proteins in the absence of Duox are mainly retained in the endoplasmic reticulum.
 When co-transfected with Duox they cotransported with Duox to the plasma membrane where they probably form complexes.
 Only the Duox1/DuoxA1 and Duox2/DuoxA2 pairs produce the highest levels of H_2O_2 as they undergo the glycosylation steps through the Golgi.
 Duox2/DuoxA1 pair does not produce H_2O_2 but rather superoxide anions and Duox1/DuoxA2 is unable to produce any ROS.
-In addition it has been shown that the type of Duox-dependent ROS poduction is dictated by defined sequences in DuoxA (159).
-This means that the Duox activators promote Duox maturation but also are parts of the H_2O_2 generating complex (160;161).
-Mice deficient in DuoxA maturation factors are severely hypothyroid (162).
+In addition it has been shown that the type of

+Duox-dependent ROS poduction is dictated by defined sequences in DuoxA (162).
+This means that the Duox activators promote Duox maturation but also are parts of the H_2O_2 generating complex (163;164).
+Mice deficient in DuoxA maturation factors present a maturation defect of Duox, lacking the N-glycan processing, and a loss of H_2O_2 production.
+These mice develop severe goitrous congenital hypothyroidism with undetectable serum T4 and high serum TSH levels (165).